cal-weng/Terminus-docs/docs/overview/protocol/recommend.md

 ### A New Paradigm for Recommendation

-In essence, the protocol divides recommendation process is into two stages:
+The Open Information Distribution Protocol divides the recommendation process into two stages:

 1. Content Providers in the cloud collect and vectorize global content, subsequently packaging it for user download.
 2. Terminus downloads the data and uses locally-executed algorithms and local user interaction data for content recommendation.